Operation al-Shabah: Timeline

 On 1 July, the Iraqi Army announced the start of an operation aimed at clearing out insurgent bases in Anbar and Nineveh provinces.
 A security source confirmed that this resulted in the destruction of 3 buildings used by militants, as well as at least two fuel tanks and a vehicle repair shop near Elshabani, on the border between the two provinces.
 On July 4, Army forces discovered and destroyed a weapons cache in western Anbar province.
-On July 6, a border guard was killed and two others wounded in fighting against smugglers who tried to enter Syria.
+On July 6, a border guard was killed and two others wounded in fighting against jihadists who tried to enter Syria.
 Three trucks belonging to smugglers were also destroyed during the clashes.
 On 8 July, the spokesman for the Nineweh provincial council, Qahtan Sami, was assassinated north of Mosul by gunmen with silenced pistols.
 On July 10, the chief of military operations for Nineweh, Lieutenant-General Basim al-Tai, escaped two separate assassination attempts, the first by an IED on the Mosul-Baghdad road, and the second a suicide car bombing against his convoy.
 On July 11, a pair of roadside blasts killed a police officer and injured two others near al-Qaim, while a suicide car bomber attacked a police convoy on the highway near Rutbah, killing an officer and wounding two others.
-On July 13, a border guard was killed and five others were wounded during clashes with gunmen who tried to enter Iraq from Syria.
+On July 13, a border guard was killed and five others were wounded during clashes with ISIL gunmen who tried to enter Iraq from Syria.
 On July 14 the police chief for Nineweh survived an apparent assassination attempt, as a roadside blast targeted his motorcade.